ssampatucsd/DSC232-Group_Project_Yelp/README.md

 ### Model 2: Support Vector Machine

 ### General Discussion
 Our project has highlighted the power of text classification models to extract consumer insights.
-This sectionn outlines the successes achieved, the limitations encountered, and our future plans for extending this work.
+This section outlines the successes achieved, the limitations encountered, and our future plans for extending this work.

 #### Success